How to integrate Clear Signing into your wallet

 Integrate Clear Signing into your wallet to provide human-readable transaction information for your users.

 Why DMK?
-Built from the ground up with Clear Signing in mind, DMK provides observable-based patterns, TypeScript-first design, and automatic metadata fetching for all EVM-compatible chains.
+The DMK was built with Clear Signing in mind.
+It provides observable-based patterns, TypeScript-first design, and automatic metadata fetching for all EVM-compatible chains.

 # Core DMK and transport